hound-search/hound/README.md

 go get github.com/hound-search/hound/cmds/...
 ```

-2. Create a [simple-config-example.json](config-examples/simple-config-example.json) in your local file directory.
-For simplicity, we just showed
+2. Create a [config.json](config-example.json) in your local file directory.
+For simplicity, you can use the minimalist's
-the simplest configuration for local file search only.
-(For a more hybrid solution, please refer to [config-example.json](config-examples/config-example.json))
+[default-config.json](default-config.json) that hosts this repo only.
+Please download the `default-config.json` to a separate

-In the simple configuration file, we placed a tensorflow repo at `/home/rfan/tensorflow` path.
+directory, e.g. `$HOME/hound-config`.

-3. Run the Hound server with `houndd -addr=localhost:6880 -conf <your config.json file>` and you should see output similar to:
+3. Run the Hound server with `houndd` in the same directory and you should see output similar to:
 ```
 2015/03/13 09:07:42 Searcher started for statsd
 2015/03/13 09:07:42 Searcher started for Hound